Fletcher Opera, Cantata Singers

 Originally from Louisville, KY, he began his operatic career with Kentucky Opera.
 While a student in Louisville, he was invited to participate as one of the youngest artists in the San Antonio Arts Festival, where he was apprenticed to Boris Goldovsky.
 His conducting studies began at Indiana University under Jan Harrington, Robert Porco, and Thomas Dunn.
 While there he also worked with Glyndebourne Festival Opera conductor Bryan Balkwill, and MET stage directors, Fritz Busch and James Lucas.

-He came to North Carolina in 1993 to join the faculty of the North Carolina School of the Arts where his duties now include Artistic Director of the A.J.
+He came to North Carolina in 1993 to join the faculty of the University of North Carolina School of the Arts where he is Artistic Director of the A.J.
 Fletcher Opera Institute.
 There he has conducted many performances including Bellini’s Beatrice di Tenda, Mozart’s Don Giovanni, and Donizetti’s Belisario.
 Composer Kirke Mechem was so pleased with Allbritten’s reading of his Tartuffe, that he asked him to lead the first act of his new opera Pride and Prejudice in a workshop premiere.

 He has also led performances for Opera Theater of the Rockies, Opera Carolina, and the Winston-Salem Symphony.
 Allbritten spent four seasons as Music Director for NCSA’s illuminations festival on the Outer Banks, and led the schools Festival Orchestra at Côte Vermeille and for the Flâneries Musicales d’Ete de Reims in France.
 Recent projects include the Southeastern premiere of Ned Rorem’s Our Town, which was co-commissioned by the A.J.
 Fletcher Opera Institute.
-Future projects include La traviata and Die Fledermaus for Piedmont Opera Les contes d’Hoffmann and Mozart’s La finta giardiniera for the Fletcher Institute and The King and I for Opera Theater for the Rockies.
+Future projects include South Pacific for Piedmont Opera Les contes d’Hoffmann and Mozart’s La finta giardiniera for the Fletcher Institute and The King and I for Opera Theater for the Rockies.